yarelm/blog/content/post/ai-first-engineering-culture.md

 4. Start having forums, guilds, and discussions about AI safety - Listen to the people in the trenches - What concerns them?
 How do we keep our quality bar high while using AI?
 How do we adapt the SDLC to fit AI?
 How do we do proper code reviews for AI-generated code?

+## The Bottom Line

-🎯 The AI-first transformation requires both top-down and bottom-up—leadership support *and* buy-in from the people closest to the code.
+The AI-first transformation requires both top-down and bottom-up—leadership support *and* buy-in from the people closest to the code.
 Neither alone is enough.
 As a manager, you're the bridge—and your skeptics are the first ones to bring across.
 Win them, and you win the team.